mindwind/my-draft/note/english_phrases.md

   Don't pay much attention to what he says, he likes to shoot the bull.

 ## Stick
-- stick to sb./sth.  忠于
+- stick to sb/sth  忠于
   The supporters stick to their leader, they really believe in him.

 - stick around  逗留
   My boyfriend had better come soon - I'm not going to stick around much longer.

+- stick up  竖起
+  When you stick up your thumb, you mean that you approve.

 ## State
 - state of the art  体现最高水平的